tfrench/example-agents-project/README.md

     - Improved agent UX, e.g. streaming responses; status updates; memory usage; context
     - Introduce Temporal for durable workflow orchestration.
     - Rate limiting/throttling to handle varying loads to the service
-    - Queueing for handling concurrent requests & external service constraints
+    - Retries/backoffs and/or queueing for handling concurrent requests & external service constraints
     - Add monitoring and observability to the infrastructure
     - Scale databases as required
     - Run databases in high-availability mode as required